 Critics of such a “self-ID” policy say that among the issues it raises are worries about safeguarding and access to girls or vulnerable women.
 They fear that allowing any man who says “I am a woman” to be treated as a woman could allow unscrupulous men to declare themselves female in order to gain privileged access to female-only spaces or to supervise girls through organisations such as Girl Guides.

-To summarise, then, a politician stood for public office knowing her election agent was awaiting trial for the rape and torture of a young girl.
+To summarise, then, a politician stood for public office knowing her election agent was awaiting trial for 22 offences, the majority of which were sexual offences.
 The politician also advocated a policy that some people fear could make it easier for sexual predators to get access to girls.